okinawabob/um/ifsm201.md

 #### Quiz 3 must be completed before our next class

-The ***<abbr title="Learning Experience Online">LEO</abbr> Quizzes*** contain both multiple choice and True/False questions.
-The third week you will be permitted to take the quiz only once.
-You must be logged into LEO to take the quiz and they are timed so allocate 60 minutes.
-If you walk away and the quiz times out you will receive a zero on that quiz.

-- Quiz 3: Computer Software
-{: .check}

-#### Quiz 3 must be completed before our next class

 - **Quiz 3 Software and Spreadsheets** found at **<abbr title="Learning Experience Online">LEO</abbr> Quizzes** contain multiple choice questions.
-You must be logged into LEO to take the quiz and they are timed so allocate 60 minutes for the quiz.
+You must be logged into LEO to take the quiz and they are timed so allocate 90 minutes for the quiz.
 If you walk away and the quiz times out you will receive a zero on that quiz.
 {: .check}

 #### Academic Integrity Tutorial must be completed before Week 6